This Icebreaker questions list is full of thoughtful or light-hearted questions intended to warm up interactions during a remote meeting.

 - It also acts as an effective team-building exercise where people get to know each other and become comfortable having conversations.

-Icebreaker Questions to ask in daily/weekly standup meetings:
+Icebreaker Questions list to ask in daily/weekly standup meetings:

 - Did you do something different at home yesterday?